-- 4. The Proposal Oral Defense Announcement: Once the oral defense is scheduled, the student needs to email the title of the proposal as well as the date/time/location of the defense to the Senior Program Coordinator and Graduate Program Director.
-This information will be shared with SUCCEED doctoral students. - 5.
-Committee Initial Review/Feedback: The committee may share feedback on the proposal with the student in advance of the oral defense, but it is not required.
+- 5. Committee Initial Review/Feedback: The committee may share feedback on the proposal with the student in advance of the oral defense, but it is not required.
 The committee will, however, share feedback on the proposal at the time of the defense. - 6.
-The Dissertation Proposal Oral Defense: The student prepares a 25-30-minute presentation of the dissertation proposal with the guidance of their advisor.
+The Dissertation Proposal Oral Defense: The student prepares a 25-30-minute presentation of the dissertation proposal with the guidance of their Major Professor.
 This presentation will only be open to the committee, the Graduate Program Director, the Senior Program Coordinator and doctoral students from SUCCEED and STEM TI.
-Following the presentation, the floor will be open for questions from the doctoral students and the committee.
-Then, the advisor will request that all non-committee audience members applaud the presenting student and leave the presentation.
+The student can invite additional faculty, students, or outside guests if they wish.
+Following the presentation, the Major Professor will welcome questions from the audience members and the committee.
+Then, the Major Professor will request that all non-committee audience members applaud the presenting student and leave the presentation.
 At this point, the committee may ask additional questions and discuss particular details of the proposal.
 Shortly thereafter, the student will be asked to step out of the room while the committee discusses their evaluation and makes a recommendation for moving forward with the project.
 Finally, the student will return to the room to discuss the evaluation and recommendation with the committee.

 Recommended Practice: Students may consider practicing their presentation at the STEM TI Research Meetings and in their research group meetings.
-Students may also choose to present their proposal publicly at a later time within SUCCEED or STEM TI.
+Students may also choose to present their proposal publicly at a later time within SUCCEED or STEM TI for broader community input.

-- 7. Post-Defense Revision(s): After the defense, the advisor and the student work to implement the suggestions of the committee and/or others. - 8.
-UGS Five-Page Proposal Summary: Students are required to also prepare a five-page proposal summary for submission with the Doctoral Dissertation Proposal form.
+- 7. Post-Defense Revision(s): After the defense, the Major Professor and the student work to implement the suggestions of the committee and/or others.
+The revised version may or may not need to be sent back to the committee for their review. - 8.
+UGS Five-Page Proposal Summary: Students are also required to prepare a five-page proposal summary for submission with the Doctoral Dissertation Proposal form.
 This can be done prior to, at the same time as the research proposal development, or after the proposal defense.
-Please refer to UGS guidelines for the formatting and structural requirements for this proposal summary: http://gradschool.fiu.edu/thesis-dissertation/) - 9.
-IRB Approval: Once major components of proposal have been approved, the student applies for IRB approval/exemption (if project involves human subjects).
+Please refer to UGS guidelines for the formatting and structural requirements for this proposal summary: ) - 9.
+IRB Approval: If IRB is not already in place for the dissertation study, once major components of proposal have been approved, the student applies for IRB approval/exemption.
 Also, necessary approval(s) from any research sites must be obtained.
 (Note: Necessary PHRP and RCR training modules are to be done earlier in the process.
 IRB documents should be completed as early as possible and should be completed prior to this step, if possible.)
 IRB guidelines, procedures and forms can be found at http://research.fiu.edu/irb/.
+If an existing IRB is in place for the dissertation study, it should be modified to note that it is part of a dissertation and make any adjustments to the protocol.